Davis, Lakers bounce back to beat Suns 109-102 in Game 2 - WHIZ News

 LeBron James and Anthony Davis weren’t about to let that happen.

-James made a turnaround 18-foot jumper, Davis followed with a 3-pointer and two free throws late in fourth quarter and the Lakers held on for a hard-fought 109-102 win over the Suns in Game 2 of the first-round playoff series.
+James made a turnaround 18-foot jumper, Davis followed with a 3-pointer and the Lakers held on for a hard-fought 109-102 win over the Suns in Game 2 of the playoff series.

 “This was a must win,” Davis said.
 “We all came out with that mindset and we were able to get the job done.”